-Adella received her Bachelor of Arts in Music Performance from Eastern Connecticut State University (ECSU) in the spring of 2020, graduating summa cum laude with honors.
-While at Eastern she studied with Christopher Howard, a member of the United States Coast Guard Band.
-Adella has also spent summers at Brevard Music Center and the Philadelphia International Music Festival, studying with Steve Cohen, David Blumberg, and Ricardo Morales, as well as working as the production intern for the Hartford Symphony Orchestra’s Talcott Mountain Music Festival.
+Adella received her Bachelor of Arts in Music Performance from Eastern Connecticut State University (ECSU) in the spring of 2020, graduating summa cum laude from the University Honors Program.
+While at Eastern she studied clarinet with Christopher Howard, a member of the United States Coast Guard Band, as well as completing a year of study in clarinet repair at Howard Woodwind Company after graduating.
+Adella has also spent summers at Brevard Music Center and the Philadelphia International Music Festival, studying with Steve Cohen and Ricardo Morales, as well as working as the production intern for the Hartford Symphony Orchestra’s Talcott Mountain Music Festival.

-In her time at Eastern, Adella won the New England Intercollegiate Band Festival Solo Competition, as well as receiving multiple awards from the music department, including the 2019 Undergradaute Creative Activity Fellowship, and the 2020 Outstanding Honors Thesis Award for her project, “Leonard Bernstein and the Twentieth Century Crisis of Faith.”
+During her time at Eastern, Adella won the New England Intercollegiate Band Festival Solo Competition as well as receiving multiple awards from the music department and university, including the 2019 Undergraduate Creative Activity Fellowship and the 2020 Outstanding Honors Thesis Award for her project, “Leonard Bernstein and the Twentieth Century Crisis of Faith.”
 Adella was selected to present twice at the National Conference on Undergraduate Research, for her work on Bernstein as well as on environmentalism in the music of John Luther Adams.

 In addition to playing in many events at the Fine Arts Instructional Center on the campus of ECSU, Adella has performed in festivals and ensembles at Battell Chapel and Woolsey Hall at Yale University, Clowes Memorial Hall at Butler University, Temple Performing Arts Center at Temple University, The Grand Ol’ Opry in Nashville, TN, and The Bushnell Theater in Hartford, CT.
 Adella has also played as a woodwind doubler for musicals at The Warner Theater in Torrington, CT, and The Taft School in Watertown, CT.